 The compliance to the new treatment protocol varied throughout the study period, without any signs of increasing compliance.
 Thus, it seems to be difficult to make physicians follow new treatment regimens and despite thorough information about the new protocol, 40% of the patients treated for AUD at Helsingborg Hospital were still treated with antibiotics.
 Consultants initiated antibiotic therapy significantly more often than registrars.
 Possibly, young doctors embrace new treatment regimens more easily than more experienced physicians.
 Another explanation might be that the more experienced doctors are likely to look after patients with severe disease.
 Notably, despite several studies [12, 13, 14, 16] in favor of non-antibiotic treatment approach for AUD this has not been widely accepted in Sweden.
 Studies evaluating adherence to new treatment protocols are scarce and the reasons for low cohesion in this study need further investigations.

 The majority of complications in this study consisted of recurrent disease.
 Few other complications were observed.
 In other studies, the rate of recurrent diverticulitis varies between 7-45% [12, 24] compared to 16% in our study.
 Previous studies suggest that AUD recurrences occur in the first few months after the initial episode [12, 24].
 The patient numbers in the non-antibiotic group was small, with only 31 participants.
 It could not be excluded that the lower comorbidities and CRP levels in that non-antibiotic group per se could influence the incidence of complications, disguising a difference between the groups.
-[25]
+This would concur with the results of a recent metaanalysis looking at a total of 9 studies in which 2 were RCTs, where regression analysis of factors for treatment failure without antibiotics shows that the only significant factor is associated comorbidities[25].

 This is a retrospective study, with all the limitations associated with such a design.
 In the absence of randomizing and blinding there is naturally a risk of selection bias.
 In contrast to the AVOD study, our retrospective study included a detailed exclusion analysis with strict criteria and sepsis was defined according to established criteria.
 Consequently, we did encounter a high exclusion rate (47%).
 However, the majority of exclusions (58 %) were due to false diagnostic coding.
 A strength of the present study is that we present a consecutive AUD series that reflects daily clinical praxis.